Using the STAC Specification#

 }

-Read more about the processing expression field in the mlm
+Read more about the processing expression field in the mlm extension specification.

 Output Data Classification

-STAC extension allows specifying how the output values must be interpreted semantically.
+In addition to the output shape and datatype, the mlm STAC extension allows specifying how the output values must be interpreted semantically.
 For example a STAC Item may describe the class associated to each value produced by a classification model.

-field must be used and given a structure that complies with the “classification” STAC extension .
+For doing so, the classification:classes field must be used and given a structure that complies with the “classification” STAC extension .

 Example class definitions in the output of a urbanisation detection model that distinguishes between city and non-city pixels: